 (8) In this section the term documents includes books, papers, deeds, documents, and any writings whatsoever.

-[Section 55 amended by No. 113 of 1965 s.
+[Section 55 amended: No. 113 of 1965 s.
 8.]

 56. Remedy against Public Trustee

 (1) Subject to this Act, where any person, by act or thing done or omitted by the Public Trustee, or by any person acting or bona fide assuming to act for him, sustains any injury which would have entitled such person to a remedy in respect thereof, if such act or thing had been done or omitted by a private person, then such person shall be entitled to the same remedy against the Public Trustee in his corporate capacity as he would be entitled to against a private person and shall be entitled to be indemnified under this Act.